US Nuclear Power Policy

 - Beginning in the late 1990s, US government policy and funding decisions have encouraged the development of greater civilian nuclear capacity.

-- The commitment to nuclear power as part of the USA's long-term energy strategy continues with the Obama administration, but there has been a reduction in some nuclear programs as a result of greater emphasis on alternative sources of energy.
+- The commitment to nuclear power as part of the USA's long-term energy strategy continues, but there has been a reduction in some nuclear programs as a result of greater emphasis on alternative sources of energy.

 - The disposal and storage of high-level nuclear waste remains a major unresolved issue.